nguyenkieuchauanh0908/30-days-React/README.md

   #### 👉 Spread and Destructuring

   - New feature in ES6 but need to know
-  - See more here: <a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax'>Spread</a> and here <a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment'>Destructuring</a
+  - See more here: <a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax'>Spread</a> and here <a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment'>Destructuring

   #### 👉 Classes (Optional):

-  - You can skip this if you already have a foundation in OOP or are beginner (In fact, not a lot of projects in Reacts use classes after the advent of hooks so you can come back to it later)
+  - You can skip this if you already have a foundation in OOP or are a beginner (In fact, not a lot of projects in Reacts use classes after the advent of hooks so you can come back to it later)
     <a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes'>See more here</a>

 ## Day 2: ReactJS Key Concepts